oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## C.2 Array length

-An array should not have more than:
+An array SHOULD NOT have more than:

 * 10 000 items for
   * `/document/acknowledgments`